Nuri al-Said: Intriguing with army

 The Bakr Sidqi coup showed the extent to which Nuri had tied his fate to that of the British in Iraq: he was the only politician of the toppled government to seek refuge in the British Embassy, and his hosts sent him into exile in Egypt.
 He returned to Baghdad in August 1937 and began plotting his return to power in collaboration with Colonel Salah al-Din al-Sabbagh.
 That so perturbed Prime Minister Jamil al-Midfai that he persuaded the British that Nuri was a disruptive influence who would be better off abroad.
 They obliged by convincing Nuri to take up residence in London as the Iraqi ambassador.
 Despairing perhaps of his relationship with Ghazi, he now began to secretly suggest co-operation with the House of Saud.

-Back in Baghdad in October 1938, Nuri re-established contact with al-Sabbagh, and persuaded him to overthrow the Midfai government.
+Back in Baghdad in October 1938, Nuri re-established contact with al-Sabbagh and persuaded him to overthrow the Midfai government.
 Al-Sabbagh and his cohorts launched their coup on 24 December 1938, and Nuri was reinstated as prime minister.
 He sought to sideline the king by promoting the position and possible succession of the latter's half-brother Prince Zaid.
 Simultaneously, the British were irritated by Ghazi's increasingly nationalistic broadcasts on his private radio station.
 In January 1939, the king further aggrieved Nuri by appointing Rashid Ali al-Gaylani head of the Royal Divan.
-Nuri's campaign against his rivals continued in March that year, when he claimed to have unmasked a plot to murder Ghazi and used it as an excuse to carry out a purge of the army's officer corps.
+Nuri's campaign against his rivals continued in March of that year when he claimed to have unmasked a plot to murder Ghazi and used it as an excuse to carry out a purge of the army's officer corps.

 When Ghazi died in a car crash on 4 April 1939, Nuri was widely suspected of being implicated in his death.
-At the royal funeral crowds chanted, "You will answer for the blood of Ghazi, Nuri".
+At the royal funeral, crowds chanted, "You will answer for the blood of Ghazi, Nuri".
 He supported the accession of 'Abd al-Ilah as regent for Ghazi's successor, Faisal II, who was still a minor.
 The new regent was initially susceptible to Nuri's influence.

 On 1 September 1939, Germany invaded Poland.
 Soon, Germany and Britain were at war.
 In accordance with Article 4 of the Anglo-Iraqi Treaty, Iraq was committed to declaring war on Germany.
 Instead, in an effort to maintain a neutral position, Nuri announced that Iraqi armed forces would not be employed outside of Iraq.
 While German officials were deported, Iraq would not declare war.

 By then, affairs in Europe had begun to affect Iraq; the Battle of France in June 1940 encouraged some Arab nationalist elements to seek, in the style of the United States and Turkey, to move toward neutrality toward Germany and Italy rather than being part of the British war effort.
 While Nuri generally was more pro-British, al-Sabbagh moved into the camp more positively oriented toward Germany.
 The loss of his main military ally meant that Nuri "quickly lost his ability to affect events".